-Below are an amazing collection of resources that you will use repeatedly throughout your psychological studies - the british psychological society
+Below are an amazing collection of resources that you will use repeatedly throughout your psychological studies -

-WarlinghamPsiSoc @WSPsiSoc Warlingham School's Psychological Society A fantastic website which contains information about current research within the field of Psychology - this can be found in the "research digest round up".
+A fantastic website which contains information about current research within the field of Psychology - this can be found in the "research digest round up".
 This website also contains some fantastic resources about university degrees as well as psychology related careers.